Graded String Diagrams for Imprecise Probability and Causal Intervention: Introduction

-Given a signature where operation symbols have an arity, a coarity, and a grade, we show how to freely generate a graded SMC of string diagrams that obey these visually intuitive equations.
+Given a signature where operation symbols have an arity, a coarity, and a grade, we show how to freely generate a "graded SMC" of string diagrams that obey these visually intuitive equations.
 We also show how to impose further equations that may be necessary to accurately model some concrete setting.
-This development closely follows the analogue for (classical) monoidal theories, and in fact we prove (\cref{lem:zerogradedpart}) that diagrams with grade $0$ (i.e.~no grading wires) can actually be considered as classical string diagrams over the signature restricted to operations with grade $0$.
+This development closely follows the analogue for (classical) "monoidal theories", and in fact we prove (\cref{lem:zerogradedpart}) that diagrams with no grading wire (i.e.~graded by the empty word $\eword$) can actually be considered as classical string diagrams over the signature restricted to operations with no grading wire.

-Our syntax draws inspiration from similar pictorial languages for categories obtained with the $\mathbf{Para}$ construction \cite{CapucciGHR2022,Cruttwell2022,Gavranovic2024}, which however were not formalised.
-In fact, our framework directly applies to the $\mathbf{Para}$ construction, and provides the following `modularity' principle (\cref{thm:gradedpresfrompres}): given axiomatisations of SMCs $\G$ and $\catC$, and a suitable action of $\G$ on $\catC$, we can always derive an axiomatisation of the graded category $\mathbf{Para}(\G,\catC)$.
+Our syntax draws inspiration from similar pictorial languages for categories obtained with the "para construction"~\cite{CapucciGHR2022,Cruttwell2022,Gavranovic2024}, which however were not formalised.
+In fact, our framework directly applies to the "para construction", and provides the following `modularity' principle (\cref{thm:gradedpresfrompres}): given axiomatisations of "SMCs" $\G$ and $\catC$, and a suitable action of $\G$ on $\catC$, we can always derive an axiomatisation of the "graded category" $\Para{\G}{\catC}$ obtained via the "para construction".

-We use this result to axiomatise a graded string diagrammatic language that models imprecise probability following Liell-Cock and Staton \cite{LiellCock2025}.
-We apply the $\mathbf{Para}$ construction as they do, but on a subcategory of $\FStoch$ that was recently axiomatised in \cite{Piedeleu2024}, to obtain the graded category $\BImP$.
-Morphisms $n \to m$ of grade $a$ in $\BImP$ are stochastic matrices divided in $2^a$ submatrices of dimension $2^m \times 2^n$.
+We use this result to axiomatise a graded string diagrammatic language that models imprecise probability following Liell-Cock and Staton~\cite{LiellCock2025}.
+We apply the "para construction" as they do, but on a subcategory of $\FStoch$ that was recently axiomatised in~\cite{Piedeleu2025b}, to obtain the "graded category" $\BImP$.
+Given $n,m,a \in \N$, morphisms $n \to m$ of grade $a$ in $\BImP$ are stochastic matrices divided in $2^a$ submatrices of dimension $2^m \times 2^n$.
 Intuitively, such a morphism views each submatrix as a stochastic process and nondeterministically chooses one of them to execute.
-Regrading in $\BImP$ amounts to reordering and copying submatrices (not all such operations are possible).
+"Regrading" in $\BImP$ amounts to reordering and copying submatrices (not all such operations are possible).